andre-the-giant/astroblog/src/pages/posts/why-developer-experience-maters-in-engineering-management.md

   alt: "Engineering manager discussing code"
 tags: [ "leadership", "coding", "team-culture", "developer-experience", "mentorship", "technical-decision-making"]
 ---
-Being an Engineering Manager means dealing with much more than code.
-You manage teams, shape strategies, communicate with stakeholders, and make critical technical decisions.
-Yet, there's an ongoing debate: how important is coding experience for an Engineering Manager?
-Do you really need coding skills to effectively manage developers?
+Dealing with code is just one aspect of being an engineering manager.
+You make important technical decisions, lead teams, develop strategies, and interact with stakeholders.
+However, the question of how crucial coding experience is for an engineering manager is still up for debate.
+Does managing developers effectively need coding knowledge?

-While you don't need to write production code every day, understanding developers' work, mindset, and challenges significantly boosts your leadership.
-I believe deeply that having coding experience makes you a more effective EM.
-Let me explain why.
+Understanding the task, mindset, and difficulties faced by developers greatly improves your leadership, even if you don't have to write production code every day.
+I firmly think that being able to code makes you a more successful EM.
+Let me tell you why.

 ## Understanding the developer experience